marloestacx/browser-technologies-2122/README.md

 ## Progressive Enhancement

-HTML - The core part of this website is a form which is built with HTML CSS - With CSS I added some styling to the website JavaScript - With JavaScript the page saves your progress
+- HTML: The core part of this website is a form which is built with HTML.
+You can always fill in and submit the survey and see your results.
+- CSS: With CSS I added some styling to the website, this makes the website prettier and more pleasant to use.
+- JavaScript: With JavaScript the page saves your progress

 ## Features

-You can fill in the enquete en submit it.
-Your answers will be saved and you can complete the enquete the next time you visit the website.
+You can fill in the survey and submit it.
+Your answers will be saved, and you can complete the survey the next time you visit the website.

 ## Testing

 ### Google Chrome Desktop

-In this browser the website works perfectly.
+In this browser, the website works perfectly.
 You can fill in the survey and see the results.
-When you close the page while you're filling the survey in your answers will be saved for the next time.
-When turning off JavaScript you can still fill in the survey and see the answers but your answers will no longer be saved.
+When you close the page while you're filling the survey in, your answers will be saved for the next time.
+When turning off JavaScript you can still fill in the survey and see the answers, but your answers will no longer be saved.

 ### Safari Desktop

 On Safari Desktop the website works perfectly, just like on Chrome you can fill in the survey and see the results.
-When you close the page your progress get's saved automatically in the local storage.
-When JavaScript is turned off you can still fill in the survey and submit it but your progress will no longer be saved automatically.
+When you close the page, your progress gets saved automatically in the local storage.
+When JavaScript is turned off, you can still fill in the survey and submit it, but your progress will no longer be saved automatically.

 ## Safari iPhone 13

-In this browser the website works.
+In this browser, the website works.
 You can fill in the survey and see the results.
 Saving your process when filling in the survey doesn't work.

 ## Android 11 OnePlus 7T Pro

-In this browser the website works perfectly.
+In this browser, the website works perfectly.
 You can fill in the survey and see the results.
-When you close the page while you're filling the survey in your answers will be saved for the next time.
+When you close the page while you're filling the survey in, your answers will be saved for the next time.

 ## Installation